webelcomau/EJBvsCDIvsJSF/README.md

 #### **HOWTO RUN AND USE THE TEST WEB APP**

-**STEP: Open the project in NetBeans IDE** and check the Project Properties:
+**STEP 1: Open the project in NetBeans IDE** and check the Project Properties:

 - Under Libraries set the Java Platform to JDK1.8 (if available), otherwise JDK1.7.